Aruna583/my-project/README.md

 # How to install and run the project

  -clone the project from github with the provided link

+ -In the local terminal run the below command to clone the project

- -git clone (provided link)
+ -git clone git@github.com:Aruna583/my-project.git

  -run the command npm install

- -run the comman npm run dev
+ -run the command npm run dev

- -we will the link to view the website locally with the name  ["http://localhost:"]
+ -we will get the link to view the website locally with the name  ["http://localhost:"]